COVID-19 CORONA VIRUS: Please visit our COVID-19 Resources for Providers and COVID-19 FAQs or call our office for more information.

 • Misdiagnosis.
 Patients can claim that you failed to diagnose a condition, that your diagnosis was incorrect, or that you diagnosed it late.

 Dental malpractice policies vary so it is important to review the coverages provided and policy exclusions prior to selecting an insurance company.
 Your best resource for dental malpractice insurance is a knowledgeable agent who does not charge fees for their service.
 Desert Mountain Insurance is a no-fee, no-obligation agency.
 As an independent agency, we can gather information and quotes from multiple carriers to provide you with the information you need to make an informed decision about your coverage.
-Call us with questions regarding insurance protection for your practice or complete the questionnaire for a free quote!
+Call us with questions regarding insurance protection for your practice or complete the form for a free quote!

 Have a Question?